fuma0317/Unit-3/README.md

 *1. Write a C program to check whether a given number is even or odd*
 ```
+//this program checks whether a given number is even or odd
 #include <stdio.h>

 int main() {
   int num= 0;
+  //get random number from user
   printf("Please type one random integer");
   scanf("%d",&num);
+  //check reminder of number is 0 if it is divided by 2
   if ((num % 2) == 0) {
     printf("%d is an even integer", num);
   }